Last Updated on March 24, 2021 by Shaun Snapp

 ASUG is perpetrating or allowing a false framework to be promoted.
 A named user never applied to application integration.
 This is because SAP’s application and interpretation of an expanded indirect access definition are new.
-These two comments by Geoff and Joe are either completely misinformed, in which case Geoff and Joe are the wrong people to interview on these topics, or Geoff and Joe are lying, in which case again, they are the wrong people to interview on these topics.
+Geoff and Joe’s two comments are either completely misinformed, in which case Geoff and Joe are the wrong people to interview on these topics, or Geoff and Joe are lying, in which case again, they are the wrong people to interview on these topics.

 Joe: I firmly believe user categories are still relevant.
 The fact is, previously, they were protected by the boundary of the company and the employees.
 And that certainly has been opened up in terms of this ongoing indirect issue.
 As we discussed, this is not a new issue.
 But this case certainly highlights the issue and brings it to a level of awareness that is probably unlike other things we have seen.

-No kidding Joe.
+No kidding, Joe.
 User licenses are still relevant!
-This is the insights that ASUG readers get from ASUG.
+These are the insights that ASUG readers get from ASUG.
 And indirect access as applied by SAP is new.
 What is not new is that applications have been integrated with SAP since SAP started selling its applications.

 Geoff: The other issue for customers might be ensuring they’ve got all their contracts lined up.
 For most SAP customers it’s probably not going to be one contract, but a series of contracts with amendments.
 Language layered upon language.